-Leah MacKinnon is a Principal Engineer with more than 15 years of professional experience in the United States, Canada, and Europe focusing on remediation of groundwater containing recalcitrant compounds using innovative in situ technologies.
+Leah MacKinnon is a Senior Principal Engineer with more than 20 years of professional experience in the United States, Canada, and Europe focusing on remediation of groundwater containing recalcitrant and emerging compounds using innovative in situ technologies.

 As a consultant, Leah recently completed a feasibility study evaluation of remedial technologies at a mixed waste site in North Carolina including chlorinated solvents; benzene, boluene, ethylbenzene and xylenes (BTEX); and energetics.
 This has included refining the Conceptual Site Model (CSM), technology selection, as well as the design and implementation of multiple treatability and field pilot studies in saprolite and fractured crystalline bedrock.

 To advance the state of the practice, Leah has been a pioneer in the development and application of sequenced remedial technologies to provide cost effective solutions, particularly at sites where challenging contaminant mixtures, and geochemical and geologic conditions are present.
-She is the author of numerous publications and presentations on the development and application of remedial technologies such as bioremediation, chemical oxidation, surfactants, and in situ alkaline hydrolysis.
+She is the author of numerous publications and presentations on the development and application of remedial technologies.